cirosantilli/linux-cheat/terminal.md

 ## Good terminal emulators

+`tmux` and `screen` are the most portable options, use those as much as possible instead of terminal emulator features.

 Drop-down capability is a huge advantage: hit a key, and the terminal appears.
 Options:

 -   `guake`: GNOME